King Duncan: Analysis

-King Duncan is a father-figure who is generous and kind.
+King Duncan is a father-figure who is very generous and kind.
 Duncan is also firm ("No more that Thane of Cawdor shall deceive / Our bosom interest.
 Go pronounce his present death / And with his former title greet Macbeth."), insightful ("There's no art / To find the mind's construction in the face."), and sensitive ("This castle hath a pleasant seat.
 The air / Nimbly and sweetly recommends itself / Unto our gentle senses.").
 However, the role is full of irony; he is completely deceived in the intents of Macbeth and therefore may come across as naive.
 Although a modern reader may view Duncan as an incompetent monarch in this respect, Duncan represents moral order within the play and his murder signals the onset of chaos.